nuodb/nuodb-collector/README.md

 ## Deploying NuoDB Collector using NuoDB Helm Charts

-NuoDB Collector will be deployed in sidecar containers using NuoDB Helm Charts.
+The NuoDB Collector is deployed in sidecar containers when deploying with the NuoDB Helm Charts.

 See instructions for [NuoDB Helm charts](https://github.com/nuodb/nuodb-helm-charts/blob/master/README.md#nuodb-helm-chart-installation) installation.
 NuoDB Collector can be enabled separately for [Admin](https://github.com/nuodb/nuodb-helm-charts/tree/master/stable/admin) and [Database](https://github.com/nuodb/nuodb-helm-charts/tree/master/stable/database) charts.
 To enable it set the `nuocollector.enabled` variable to `true`.
 For example: